Citi/pargraph/README.md

 Pargraph implements Dask's `get` API and supports the same task graph format used by Dask, making it a drop-in Dask replacement for applications that don't need a fully-fledged graph scheduler.

-If installed, graph scheduling is powered by [GraphBLAS](https://graphblas.org), a high-performance sparse matrix linear algebra library.
-It allows better scheduling performance for large and complex graphs (e.g. graphs with 100k+ nodes) compared to native Python implementations.
+If installed, graph scheduling is powered by [GraphBLAS](https://graphblas.org), a high-performance sparse-matrix linear algebra library.
+It allows for better scheduling performance for large and complex graphs (e.g. graphs with 100k+ nodes) as compared to native Python implementations.

 ## Usage

-### Initialize graph engine
+### Initialize the graph engine

 ```python
 from pargraph import GraphEngine